 After that: the dirty water runs out of the bowl and is then collected in the large bottom tray, and this part can be emptied and cleaned afterward.

 While the dirty water runs out of the bowl, clean water flows back into the basin from the tank, as soon as you release the button.
 So you can now start with another color of paint.

 Sounds convenient and practical, but is it really?

 Why would you need a paint brush rinser and what are the benefits for miniature painting?

 When we got the Green Stuff World Brush Rinser, we had to test it out immediately, of course.

 It is delivered unassembled and it does require some skills to use it without making a mess 🙂

 But once properly installed and placed stably on your crafting table, the Rinser is definitely a great addition: you always have clean rinsed water for your paintbrushes at hand without having to go to the tap all the time when you want to use another color (while a piece of your miniature project is drying, for example).

-Do you absolutely NEED a brush rinser?
+Do you absolutely NEED a brush rinser for miniature painting?
 No, of course not, you can just have a regular cup, but this sure is handy!